alexzerah/SFAW/README.md

 # SFAW
-SFAW (SymFony Another Way) : A new way to explain Symfony
+SFAW (SymFony And web another Way) : A new way to explain the web

 ## Why this repo ?